Arachni/arachni/README.md

 ## Synopsis

-{Arachni} is a feature-full, modular, high-performance Ruby framework aimed towards helping penetration testers and administrators evaluate the security of web applications.
+Arachni is a feature-full, modular, high-performance Ruby framework aimed towards helping penetration testers and administrators evaluate the security of web applications.

-{Arachni} is smart, it trains itself by learning from the HTTP responses it receives during the audit process.<br/>
+Arachni is smart, it trains itself by learning from the HTTP responses it receives during the audit process.<br/>
 Unlike other scanners, Arachni takes into account the dynamic nature of web applications and can detect changes caused while travelling<br/>
 through the paths of a web application's cyclomatic complexity.<br/>
 This way attack/input vectors that would otherwise be undetectable by non-humans are seamlessly handled by Arachni.

 Finally, Arachni yields great performance due to its asynchronous HTTP  model (courtesy of Typhoeus).<br/>
 Thus, you'll only be limited by the responsiveness of the server under audit and your available bandwidth.